armanabkar/FlashChat/README.md

 - UIAlert for possible errors (instead of just printing them)
 - Some Refactorings
 - UI Improvements
-- Random colors for users' emails
+- Better message bubbles with random colors for usernames
 - Unit/UI Testing
 - Swift Package Manager (instead of Cocoapods)